nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Pays for a specific lesson.

-The amount paid would be deducted from the outstanding fees field.
 The amount paid should be greater than 0 and should not be greater than the current outstanding fees.
+After the paid command is executed, the amount paid would be deducted from the outstanding fees field.

 Format: `paid INDEX LESSON_INDEX amt/AMOUNT_PAID`